ManRod10/sds-docker/README.md

 # Microservices architecture
 ![img](./img/arch.png)

-An architecture if virtualization based on container was defined, where each module will be an independent container deployed as a multicontainer webapp in the Azure cloud.
+An architecture if virtualization based on containers was defined, where each module will be an independent container deployed as a multicontainer webapp in the Azure cloud.

 # Azure Deploy
 Install azure cli